rustho/mcp-gen/README.md

 This tool converts OpenAPI/Swagger specifications into Model Control Protocol (MCP) format, making it easy to create AI agents that can interact with your APIs.

+## Project Structure

+This is a monorepo containing two packages:

+- `packages/core`: The main OpenAPI-to-MCP CLI tool and library
+- `packages/playground`: A web application for testing the tool in your browser

 ## Features

 - 📥 Generate universal mcp.json from OpenAPI/Swagger files